jvansch1/ycharts-wiki/Upgrading-to-Celery-4.0.md

 * The CLI should up date all settings with the CELERY_ namespace, but double check each settings variable [Lowercase settings names](http://docs.celeryproject.org/en/latest/whatsnew-4.0.html#v400-upgrade-settings), also if the CLI does not work, manually update based on the list provided

-## 4.0 Changes - Implement with 4.0 update

 * [Task base class no longer automatically registers tasks](http://docs.celeryproject.org/en/latest/whatsnew-4.0.html#the-task-base-class-no-longer-automatically-register-tasks), we have a few classes that inherit from base class, use @app.task as designated in link